Bhayangkara Presisi Lampung F.C.: First national trophy

 In 2017, Bhayangkara FC won the 2017 Liga 1 championship on a head-to-head decision, which was seen as controversial by football fans nationwide who preferred the runner-up Bali United, which had collected the same number of points.
 While the procedure was legal, fans considered Bhayangkara as an elitist creation, with no popular support, while Bali United had won the hearts of the people in Bali.
 Despite the championship, Bhayangkara FC was unable to compete in the 2018 AFC Champions League, and the AFC Champions League spot went to Bali United.

 Decline and relegation

 After winning the 2017 season, Bhayangkara had managed to finish mostly in the top five of the league table for three consecutive seasons.
 However, in the 2022–23 season, they only managed to finish seventh.

 During the 2023–24 season, the team suffered a winless run which lasted for 16 matches, forcing them to make extensive player transfers, including the recruit of former Belgium national football team player, Radja Nainggolan.

-Unfortunately, their rescue mission went short in matchday 32, as relegation contender Persita Tangerang drew 1–1 against Persik Kediri.
-Their fate was sealed further after a 1–2 loss against Bali United.
+The team was relegated in game week 32 after a 1–2 loss against Bali United, while relegation contender Persita Tangerang drew 1–1 against Persik Kediri.